 Faith Home needs one unit, Truth Home needs 4 units, and Victory Home needs 3 units.
 The total needed for 8 units is close to $5,000.
 Learn more about why this is an important matter by reading on below.

 Current volunteer Katie says:

 We have three homes in Ongole that are in tremendous need of air conditioners.
-They need a total of 8 more to have one in every room that children sleep in.
-In the hottest months, it usually feels about 10 to 15 degrees hotter because of the humidity so they are looking at about 110 or higher every day now.
+They need a total of 8 more to have 1 in every room children sleep in.
+In the hottest months, it usually feels about 10 to 15 degrees hotter because of the humidity, so they are looking at about 110 or higher every day now.

 Many of the children and young adults in our care have difficulty regulating their body temperatures due to different factors.
 The girls and young women still have to dress culturally appropriate in leggings or pants that cover their ankles and a long top with at least short sleeves.
 It’s hot y’all.
 It would mean so much if you considered supporting this purchase to help our kids for years to come.

 Donate here ($1,435 left to go!
 We can do this!)

 (original post with photo here)

 Taylor, a volunteer who worked with SCH in January, will be transitioning back to SCH soon as a house parent!
 To support her goal and help her get set for her journey, you can donate on her GoFundMe page here!

 In other news, there have been lots of transitions lately at SCH!